-For the first stage of our work, our main geographical focus will be these regions, where 1000s of Jewish cemeteries exist in varying states of preservation.
+For the first stage of our work, our main geographical focus will be the regions aforementioned, where 1000s of Jewish cemeteries exist in varying states of preservation.
 We will work collaboratively with a number of external partners to research, survey and restore Jewish cemeteries in these areas.

-Four field visits are planned during the project, as part of the social action stage of our work.
+Four field visits were planned during the project, as part of the social action stage of our work.

 In July 2016, we undertook our first site survey visit to collect data in the Małopolska region and in August 2016 we carried out detailed fieldwork at Oświęcim Jewish cemetery.
-The results of this work will be available in Spring 2017.
+The results of this work will be available in August 2018.
 However, a photo gallery showing some of the work is already available to view.